-In this section, you can add so called "Internal Agents" by clicking "Add" (see screenshot below).
-This means, these accounts are not synchronized from any CRM or helpdesk integration.
+In this section, you can add so-called "Internal Agents" by clicking "Add" (see screenshot below).
+You can see in the Source column the word 'internal' - this means that these accounts are not synchronized from any CRM or helpdesk integration.
 Don't worry about the details, yet, we will explain more in the next chapter.
 For now, setting up "Internal Agents" is all you need to know.

 - The last two icons show a pencil - this allows you to edit the account - and a trash can - here you can delete the agent.

 ✸ Good to know: You can click on the name and the number and edit the Agent within the list overview (so no need to go into the edit mode for these changes).

 Adding internal agents

 - Click on the "Add" button in the upper right corner

 - Add a phone number the agent should receive the calls on (the number needs to be unique)

 - Add the employee's email address (the email needs to be unique)

 - The employee will receive an email to confirm the address